codebyalisher/Django_Rest_framework_All_Concepts/README.md

 - **ASGI Server (like Daphne/Uvicorn):** You still need one of these to run Django Channels.
 These servers are responsible for handling the duplix communications e.g.incoming WebSocket connections along side http requests and delivering them to Django's async-capable consumers.***As django is by default WSGI*** so to make it ASGI we ***need channels*** so that it could aslo handle the duplix communications.as channels use the websockets behind so we can say it,A ***channel*** is also a pathway to send or receive the messages.

-**Django Channels:** Mean It extends Django by adding the ability to handle WebSockets, HTTP2, and other asynchronous protocols, along with background tasks, message queues, etc.
+**Django Channels:** Mean It extends Django by adding the ability to handle WebSockets, HTTP2, and other asynchronous protocols, along with background tasks, message queues, etc.**server side** we mostly say a channel which handle the front end websocket connections or reqeusts which basically using the asgi server behind the scene.

 - ***Channels*** doesn't remove the need for an ASGI server, but it simplifies the integration of asynchronous protocols into Django without requiring additional tools like Celery for background tasks.